 Clear channel assessment (CCA) or RSSI threshold detection is also available.
 An RSSI threshold may be set in the MODEM_RSSI_THRESH API property.
-If the Current RSSI value is above this threshold, an interrupt or GPIO may notify the host.
+If the RSSI value is above this threshold, an interrupt or GPIO may notify the host.
 Both the latched version and asynchronous version of this threshold are available on any of the GPIOs.
 Automatic fast hopping based on RSSI is available.
 See "5.3.1.2.
-Automatic RX Hopping and Hop Table" on page 26.
-Clear channel assessment (CCA) or RSSI threshold detection is also available.
-An RSSI threshold may be set in the MODEM_RSSI_THRESH API property.
-If the RSSI value is above this threshold, an interrupt or GPIO may notify the host.
+Automatic RX Hopping and Hop Table".